scipy-conference/scipy_proceedings/papers/martone_bacchio_pyrsb/pyrsb.rst

 The following sequence of pictures schematizes eight states of a two-threaded SpMV on an RSB matrix consisting of four (non-empty sparse) blocks.
 At any moment, up to two blocks are being object of concurrent SpMV (`active`).
-Here each active block has a gray background; its rows and column ranges are evidenced.
+Here each active block has a gray background; its rows and column ranges are highlighted.
 Left of the matrix, a (out-of-horizontal-scale) result vector is depicted.
-For each of the active blocks, the corresponding `active range` (corresponding to the rows) is evidenced on the vector.
+For each of the active blocks, the corresponding `active range` (corresponding to the rows) is highlighted on the vector.
-Similarly, right of the matrix, the (out-of-horizontal-scale) operand vector is shown; its active ranges (corresponding to each blocks' column range) are evidenced.
+Similarly, right of the matrix, the (out-of-horizontal-scale) operand vector is shown; its active ranges (corresponding to each blocks' column range) are highlighted.

 .. figure:: spmv.pdf
    :scale: 100%